 Herpes can’t be cured, but taking an antiviral can help reduce outbreaks, make the outbreaks that do occur less severe, and reduce the risk of transmission.
 Using a barrier method, such as condoms and dental dams, can also reduce the risk of transmission, as can avoiding skin-to-skin contact with the affected area during an outbreak.
 Taking action to reduce triggers, such as practicing stress reduction methods, can also help prevent outbreaks.

-So, if herpes is so common, why is it so stigmatized?
+So, if herpes is so common, why is it so stigmatised?
 Project Accept, a non-profit advocating for those affected by HSV and HPV, points to a pharmaceutical marketing campaign by Burroughs Wellcome Co. for an antiviral drug called Zovirax.
 Launched in the late ‘70s, the marketing campaign really took off in the ‘80s.
 According to Salon, it was one of the first prescription drug campaigns to be marketed to the public, rather than to doctors.
 As Project Accept writes, “The campaign appears to have successfully created the stigma which has clung to genital herpes ever since."

 The stigma around herpes leaves many people feel isolated and alone after a diagnosis.
 One 2009 study of women who had recently been diagnosed with herpes found that 34% developed clinical depression and 64% experienced anxiety after their diagnosis.
 The majority also reported feeling ashamed about their diagnosis and were worried about having an outbreak or transmitting herpes to a partner.

 "We have this idea that only a certain type of people get herpes, and that's largely based on our sex education,” sex educator Emily Depasse tells Refinery29.
 “Most of us weren’t fortunate enough to have a comprehensive sex ed class, and even if we did have a class, they likely just brushed over STIs: this is what it is, these are the symptoms, don’t get them.
 You’ve probably heard or made a herpes joke, and some of our shame originates there.
 But a lot of our shame originates from knowing how to have conversations about safe sex."
-If we do learn how to have conversations about safe sex and STIs, without stigmatizing the many, many people who have them, our approach to sex as a society will get a whole lot better.
+If we do learn how to have conversations about safe sex and STIs, without stigmatising the many, many people who have them, our approach to sex as a society will get a whole lot better.